 - Be 5 years old by Aug.
 31 of the entrance year or qualify for Early Entrance to Kindergarten per Kindergarten Early Entrance Instructions

 The Gifted Education Advisory Council (GEAC) is a good source of information about the highly capable program, especially from the perspective of parents.
-GEAC holds monthly general meetings, has a parent representative at each school with a Quest program, and maintains a GEAC Facebook page.
+GEAC holds monthly general meetings, provides parent information and support and maintains a GEAC Facebook page.

-Students residing in LWSD and attending private schools may apply for and receive K-5HC services.
+Students residing in LWSD and attending private schools may apply for and receive highly capable services.

-- Proof of Residency – A current energy bill with your current address or a current mortgage statement can be used as proof of your address within our school district.
+- Proof of Residency – Residency Verification Form with two documents listed on the Residency Checklist.
 These documents must be for the location where the student resides.

 - Proof of Age – a copy of your child’s passport or birth certificate

 Appeals will not be considered for illness.
 Please email email@example.com before the test begins if your child is going to miss a scheduled test due to illness.
-Students who are not feeling well on the date of the original test are given one opportunity to test on the makeup date.
-Only one makeup date will be scheduled for each K-5HC test.
+Students who are not feeling well on the date of the original test are given one opportunity to test on the makeup date within the assessment window.
+Only one makeup date will be scheduled for each test.
 The district sets the date for that makeup test.
 Applications for students who miss a regularly scheduled test and the makeup test will be closed.

-K-5HC assessment criteria are applied equitably to all applicants.
-Appeals for reconsideration of students who have not met the criteria are reviewed by the Multidisciplinary Selection Committee after notification of screening results and after notification of the Multidisciplinary Selection Committee placement decision.
-Appeals must be submitted to the Accelerated Programs Office in writing within 10 calendar days of notification of results.
+Highly Capable assessment criteria are applied equitably to all applicants.
+Appeals for reconsideration of students who have not met the assessment criteria are reviewed by the Multidisciplinary Selection Committee after notification of screening results and after notification of the Multidisciplinary Selection Committee placement decision.
+Appeals must be submitted to the Accelerated Programs Office in writing within 10 calendar days of notification of results using the online LWSD Highly Capable Program Appeal Form.
+If you do not have access to a computer, please contact the Accelerated Programs Office at 425-936-1238 or email email@example.com.
 Appeals must be based upon a specific criteria related to the screening/testing conditions, or to a misapplication or miscalculation of the scores.
-The decision of the Multidisciplinary Selection Committee is final and may not be challenged.
+Appeals outside of this will not be processed.
+The decision of the appeal review team is final.

 LWSD Highly Capable Programs Change of Service Request